 3. We forget to account for “transition time.”

-Here are three steps to help you manage your time and avoid over-scheduling.
+Here are three steps to help you manage your time, avoid over-scheduling, and find balance.

 Step 1: Be realistic about how long it takes to do something.

 The other day my friend was telling me that her eight-year-old daughter came home from school with an interesting homework assignment.
 Each child was directed to decide just how long certain tasks take.
 For example, how long does it take you to get dressed in the morning?
 How long does it take you to get to school?
-How long does it take to do your homework, etc… Of course her daughter’s answers weren’t always accurate… apparently a thirty-minute drive to school took four minutes in her mind.
+Of course her daughter’s answers weren’t always accurate… apparently a thirty-minute drive to school took four minutes in her mind.

-My friend and I ooohhhed and awwwed about how cute that was and then moved on to other topics, but later that day I started to think about it.
-How good was I at estimating how long my daily tasks take?
+Later that day I started to think about how good I was at estimating how long my daily tasks take.
 Perhaps not that good as I frequently find myself rushing from one thing to the next feeling like I’m always running late.
-And when I thought about my friends and co-workers I realized I wasn’t alone—lots of people are overly optimistic about what they can accomplish in a short period of time.
+And when I thought about my friends and co-workers I realized I wasn’t alone—lots of people seem to be overly optimistic about what they can accomplish in a short period of time.

-If you find yourself running late a lot, rushing from thing to thing, or always feeling a anxious or overwhelmed about all you have to accomplish, then I recommend re-visiting the third grade and trying this homework assignment: take a pen and paper and write down your daily tasks and hobbies, then guess how long it takes to accomplish the items on your list.
+If you find yourself frequently running late, rushing from thing to thing, or always feeling anxious or overwhelmed about all you have to accomplish, then I recommend re-visiting the third grade and trying this assignment: take a pen and paper and write down your daily tasks and hobbies, then guess how long it takes to accomplish the items on your list.
 Then the next time you do one of those things, time yourself.
 Now compare your guess with the actual time.
 If you were close to accurate, then you probably need to move to the next step: prioritizing.
-But if you were way off base, then start by simply scheduling your day by allowing yourself the appropriate amount of time to complete tasks.
+But if you underestimated, then start by simply scheduling your day by allowing yourself the appropriate amount of time to complete tasks.
 By giving yourself a suitable amount of time to complete what you need to do, you’ll find you’re a lot less rushed and you will save yourself, and those around you, a lot of stress.

 Step 2: Prioritize and learn to say no.

 The truth is it’s hard to do it all, and sometimes simply impractical—at least in a way that is healthy and enjoyable.
-Let go of the idea that you need to do it all.
+Let go of the idea that you need to fit it all in.
 It can actually be quite liberating to acknowledge that there are limits to our energy, time, and choices.
 So it’s important to be very clear about what really matters to you.
 It’s easy to get caught up in our day-to-day tasks and lose perspective of the big picture of our life.
 When we are not clear about our larger vision for ourselves, the day-to-day can take over and we never move toward more meaningful goals or make the changes necessary to have a more fulfilling life.
-We cannot prioritize and make choices of what is important if we first do not take the time to get clear about what is essential in our lives.
-When we are clear it is easy to avoid over-scheduling because we simply do not choose those things that are not in alignment with our goals.
-The Power of Now by Leo Barboat offers a simple, clear powerful way to get clear about what is essential to you and how to accomplish your goals.
+We can’t prioritize and make choices about what’s important if we first don’t take the time to get clear about what is essential in our lives.
+When we’re clear, it’s easy to avoid over-scheduling because we simply do not choose those things that are not in alignment with our goals.
+The Power of Less by Leo Babauta offers a simple, powerful way to get clear about what is essential to you and how to accomplish your goals.

 Of course, saying yes to what we do want often involves saying no to those things that are not in alignment with what is essential.
-It’s my experience that when I say yes to something out of a feeling of obligation—especially if I am spreading myself too thin—on some level it backfires.
-I learn I would have been more in service to the other person/organization/event by saying no instead.
+It’s my experience that when I say yes to something out of a feeling of obligation—especially if I don’t feel I have the time—on some level it backfires.
+I have learned that I would have been more in service to the other person/organization/event by saying no instead.

 Step 3: Build in transition time.

-Next time you about to transition from one event to the next, take a minute to take a breath, assimilate what you just experienced, then let it go.
+Next time you’re about to transition from one event to the next, take a minute to breathe, assimilate what you just experienced, then let it go.
 Then take another minute to think about what you are about to do so you can be fully present for the next event.
 This only takes a moment and I find saves so much time and/or helps me enjoy the time more.
-For example, if I’m meeting a friend and I can enjoy the time I set aside to spend with her, then the experience is that much more fulfilling.
-Or if I’m doing something as simple as going to the grocery store, I find I’m less apt to forget something I needed and therefore save myself another trip.
-So take a little time, to help you best utilize your time.
+For example, if I’m doing something as simple as going to the grocery store, I find I’m less apt to forget something I need and therefore save myself another trip.
+Or if I’m meeting a friend and I can relax during the time I set aside to spend with her, then the experience is that much more fulfilling.
+So take a little time, to create a better time.